vyivanov/vyivanov/README.md

 :octocat: who am i
 -------------

-Proficient engineer with focus on 3 domains:
+Proficient engineer with focus on **3 domains**:

 - Computer Science, Electrical Engineering, Machine Learning

-Built practical experience in 3 areas:
+Broad practical experience in **3 areas**:

-- Consumer Electronics, Industrial IoT and Robotics, Self-Driving Technology
+- Consumer Electronics, Industrial IoT and Robotics, Self-Driving Technologies

-Helped to solve SW and HW problems for 4 types of companies:
+Help to solve software and hardware problems for **4 types** of companies:

-- Outsource, Startup, Private, Public
+- Outsource, Startup, Product, Bigtech

 :bulb: how to get in touch
 --------------------------